mantidproject/mantid/Code/Mantid/docs/source/concepts/CrystalStructureAndReflections.rst

     The reflection [222] is not contained in the list.

 Other options for filtering are Centering and None.
-If the latter one is used the reflections are only filtered according to their d-value to fit the specified range.
+If the latter one is used the reflections are only filtered according to their :math:`d`-value to fit the specified range.

-Another capability of ReflectionGenerator is the calculation of d-values for a list of HKLs, very similar to the process for F^2:
+Another capability of ReflectionGenerator is the calculation of :math:`d`-values for a list of HKLs, very similar to the process for :math:`F^2`:

 .. testcode:: ExReflectionGeneratorCalculateD